tystuyfzand/websub-server/README.md

 Go WebSub Server
 ================

 A Go implementation of a [WebSub](https://www.w3.org/TR/websub/) server.
+It has been tested to pass every [WebSub Rocks!
+Hub test](https://websub.rocks/hub).

 See `examples/main.go` for a basic example which uses boltdb and a simple publisher.